 Program curricula, workshops, and events:

 Throughout the year-long program and events, participants will have numerous opportunities to talk with APTA’s executives; private sector, federal, and transit agency leaders; national, state, and local officials; international and local labor leaders; and communications, media, workforce development, negotiations, diversity, and leadership experts.

 Over the course of the program year, APTA and industry leaders will direct workshops on the evolving role of today’s executive leaders.
 Participants will benefit from highly customized and intensive workshop sessions on presentation and communication skills, developing and maintaining professional relationships, community building, procurement models and practices, media relations, labor relations, business ethics, negotiations and decision making, workplace diversity, work-life balance, career development, APTA and industry involvement, and much more.

 Additional workshop discussion topics will include areas such as federal and local legislation, funding sources, labor/management relations, strategic planning, sustainable practices, building and developing local, national and international relationships and networks, workforce development, leadership development, and its related challenges.

 Class of 2012 visit Los Angeles' Union Station during July 2012 Capstone Session.

-Project teams will finalize their project topics and begin working on their leadership project assignments, one of the aspects of the program, at the March 2014 Legislative Conference in Washington, D.C.
-They subsequently will conduct industry interviews, related research, and deliver their project team presentations at the July 2014 session and at the October 2014 APTA Annual Meeting & EXPO in Houston.
-Project teams also produce a related paper that supports their presentations.
-Class member presentations and papers are promoted to our membership and the industry and are showcased on the Leadership APTA web site.
+Project teams will finalize their leadership project topics and begin working on their project assignments, one of the aspects of the program, at the March 2015 Legislative Conference in Washington, D.C.
+They subsequently will conduct industry interviews, related research, and deliver their project team presentations at the Leadership APTA July 2015 capstone session and at the October 2015 APTA Annual Meeting in San Francisco.
+Project teams will also produce a related paper that supports their presentations.
+Class member presentations and papers are promoted to our membership and the industry.
+They also are showcased on the Leadership APTA web site.